joshuar/elasticsearch-log-processor/README.md

 Adjust the *output* in the logstash configuration file `logstash/90-output-elasticsearch.conf`  appropriate for your Elasticsearch server.  **DO NOT CHANGE THE INDEX NAME**.
-Then simply `cat` your log files to logstash using this configuration file:
+Then simply pipe your log files to logstash using this configuration file:

 ```
+/path/to/bin/logstash --config logstash < /path/to/elasticsearch.log
+# or
-cat /path/to/elasticsearch.log | /path/to/bin/logstash --config logstash
+cat /path/to/logs/*.log | /path/to/bin/logstash --config logstash
 ```

 ## Limitations